ICWallis/fractoolbox/README.md

 We recommend starting by downloading [Anaconda](https://www.anaconda.com/) to manage Python and Juypter Notebook installation because it comes with many of packages/libraries required by fractoolbox already baked in.

-Note that fractoolbox is made for Python 3.x
+Note that fractoolbox is made with Python 3.6

 There are two libraries used in fractoolbox that do not come standard with the Annaconda build.
 Once you you have installed Annaconda, these libraries may be installed using _anaconda prompt_ by typing: